Small Area Grasses We Want to Run Across

 Can Small Spaces Have Nice Lawn Areas?

 Whether it is environmental motivations, time or physical considerations, or financial need, homeowners are rooting out ways to rethink the time and energy it takes to care for large lawns.
-Finding the perfect plants for downsizing can be thorny business unless we familiarize ourselves with the options.
+Finding the perfect plants for downsizing a lawn can be thorny business unless we familiarize ourselves with the options.

 Thinking outside the quadrangle is the way to uproot old habits when it comes to lawns.
 Introducing the unexpected to a compact area gives homeowners options for sprucing up their outdoor areas.
-Check out how some familiar kinds can be used in interesting ways.
+Check out how some familiar grasses can be used in interesting ways.
 Use these ideas as springboards for your landscape may be the ticket to your best yard space.

 Buffalograss Takes its Job in Stride

-As a strong native turf that is easily planted via plugs, seed, or sod, Buffalograss is an uncomplicated friend to small areas.
+As a strong native turf easily planted via plugs, seed, or sod, buffalograss is an uncomplicated friend to small areas.
 A low grower, it can be left un-mowed, which is a snippet of news that lands it squarely in homeowners’ hearts.
 Any who are restructuring outdoor spaces in an effort to spend less time and resources on caring for their lawns will also appreciate its drought tolerance.

 Needing at least 6 hours of sun each day, buffalograss enjoys sunny places.
 Understanding its personality is important.
 Too much attention can knock it back or kill it off.
 Too much water drowns it out.
 Too much mowing deprives its owner of one of its best features.
 Few needs make it ideal for lightweight gardeners.

-Though not ideal for high traffic areas, it’s plain to see that it’s not the choice for a kids’ play space.
+Though not ideal for high traffic areas, it is plain to see that it’s not the choice for a kids’ play space.
 Recent varieties are being spotted filling in around patio areas and between flower beds, especially on banks and hillsides.